Spr19CS210/PA-Drill-Section-Writeups/PA7-HashTableImpl/README.md

 Here is the github assignment link: [https://classroom.github.com/a/-paUcHnY]

+Recommended approach for iteratively implementing the below.
+At each of these steps we recommend you submit to gradescope what you have running even if you are not passing all of the test cases yet.

+1. Write unit tests for hashmap usage from PA2 including some required test cases.
+   First just use the Java HashMap data structure in the test cases.

+2. Implement a NON-generic MyHashMap that has String as the key type and Integer as the value type.
+   * Copy in the given hash function
+   * Consider which data structures to use to implement the hash table
+   * Assume a perfect hash initially (will lose some data when keys conflict)
+   * Implement chaining

+3. Use the NON-generic MyHashMap in your copy of PA2 everywhere possible.

+4. As was done in Tuesday 10/16/18 class, change the non-generic MyHashMap into a generic MyHashMap.

+5. Modify your PA2 copy to use the generic MyHashMap and only that.
+Take out all HashMap and HashSet usage.

+6. Have this new version of PA2 skip lines that don't have enough fields and refactor the code to get rid of redundant code.

 ## JUnit implementation

 The PA7Test.java file should contain unit tests for all of the HashMap